-2. What you need to know before you use Humalog
+2. What you need to know before you use Humalog Mix25

-Do NOT use Humalog
+Do NOT use Humalog Mix25

 - if you think hypoglycaemia (low blood sugar) is starting.
-Further in this leaflet it tells you how to deal with mild hypoglycaemia (see section 3: If you use more Humalog than you should). - if you are allergic to insulin lispro or any of the other ingredients of this medicine (listed in section 6).
+Further in this leaflet it tells you how to deal with mild hypoglycaemia (see section 3: If you take more Humalog Mix25 than you need). - if you are allergic to insulin lispro or any of the other ingredients of this medicine (listed in section 6).